sxht4/MIPS-Edu-Game/testScripts/README.md

 # Unit Test Scripts

+Author: Hanzhang Bai

-Under development since I need to understand these documentation
+Under development since I need to understand these documentation.
+I will put a few demos in this README when I finish setting them up.

 # Mocha Unit Test Documentation

+Please notice: Even though you can debug it on any platform, I suggest you use Google Chrome with automatic update enabled.
+For the backend, use `mocha` for now unless otherwise stated.

 I suggest you run a system check before start debugging this project.
 I will update these scripts when dependencies changes.